-Details of rugby positions and how you play them.
+Rugby positions in Union and how you play them.
 Backs, forwards, wing, prop?
-Work out where you fit in, enjoy yourself, feel good and play well.
+How you enjoy yourself, feel good and play well.

 This is what it's all about, where you fit in.

-This diagram shows all the player positions in a rugby team based on the situation where a scrum has been formed.
+This diagram shows all the player positions in a rugby team based on the situation where a rugby union scrum has been formed.

 Rugby positions based on the scrum

-Age, physical characteristics and grade may affect your choice so it's a good idea to start with the basics.
+Age, physical characteristics and grade may affect your choice of position, so it's a good idea to start with the basics of choosing a position.

 Each rugby team has 15 players on the field at any one time.
 Each player has an allocated place on the field.